tetrotibo/artalogue/README.md

-# ARTALOGUE | Artwork Cataloging & Etsy Listing Assistant
+# ARTALOGUE | Etsy Cataloging & Upload Assistant

 Artalogue is a FileMaker-based utility developed to assist artists and gallery owners in cataloging artworks and streamlining the listing process on platforms like Etsy.